 Wine is thicker than water

-Family is everything in Valpolicella.
+Family is everything.
 The region is home to many prestigious producers who have handed their craft down through the generations:

 The Amarone family producers: